 Beyond the TikTok Creator Rewards Program, there’s another monetization method you may be yet to tap into: live videos

 So, how do you make money with TikTok Live?
-For native TikTok monetization you’ll need to join TikTok’s Creator Rewards Program—this step is necessary, as it gives you access to monetization options, including those for live videos.
-After we walk through that, we’ll share six proven methods for monetizing your live streams on TikTok.
+For native TikTok monetization, you’ll need to join TikTok’s Creator Rewards Program (this step is necessary, as it gives you access to monetization options, including those for live videos).

 Join TikTok’s Creator Rewards Program